chucknado/bottle_heroku_tutorial/README.md

     sample_app.py
 ```

 The **sample_app.py** file is the app's nerve center.
 Open it in a text editor to take a look.
-Here's a link to the file on Github:
+Here's a link to the file in this repository:

 * <a target="blank" href="https://github.com/chucknado/bottle_heroku_tutorial/blob/master/sample_app.py">sample_app.py</a>